The New Organ Liver Prize will award $1,000,000 to the first team

 ber 31, 2018, will win the award.

-New Organ's goal is to advance the day when no one dies
+New Organ's goal is to ensure no one dies from lack of a

 Around the world, millions of people need replacement organs, and many die before finding a suitable donor.
 In the United States, the wait list has skyrocketed while the number of available organs has stayed relatively flat.
 Even those fortunate enough to find an organ in time face serious medical difficulties, often for the rest of their lives.

 The growing field of regenerative medicine offers many potential solutions, but it is drastically underfunded compared to more established areas of medicine.
-We're using an incentive prize challenge to spur innovation in whole organ regeneration, engineering, and preservation and to help draw popular attention to this vital cause.
+We're developing a challenge prize series to spur innovation in whole organ regeneration, engineering, and preservation and to help draw popular attention to this vital cause.

 In order to put regenerative medicine and tissue engineering